stormasm/spanish/books/eterovic/part01.md

 Do you remember when we met, heredia

+### page 16

+Tengo referencias de usted -- dijo..
+Se que en el pasado estuvo involucrado en la investigcion de asuntos relacionados con las desaparecidos durante la dictadura.

+I have references from you - he said.
+I know that in the past he was involved in the investigation of matters related to those who disappeared during the dictatorship.

 ### page 17

-El viejo truco de los politicos: hablar en clave y ocultar la verdad.

-the old trick of politicians: speaking in code and hiding the truth
+El viejo truco de los politicos: hablar en clave y ocultar la verdad. the old trick of politicians: speaking in code and hiding the truth

+no le explicó campbell los detalles del asunto, Campbell did not explain the details of the matter.

 mi compromiso era ubicar a heredia, nada mas dijo campbell.  el milagro y el santo son un tema que te corresponde, vinas.